 New York, NY, April 06, 2013 --(PR.com

 The competitive landscape section begins with the Porter’s Five Forces Analysis, illustrating the competitive rivalry, bargaining power of suppliers and buyers and threat of new entrants and substitutes.
-The section includes competitive benchmarking of the top players operating in the Indian facilities management services market.
+The section includes competitive benchmarking of the top players operating in the Indian ready to eat market.
 The report also features brief profiles of major domestic and foreign players in the market and a snapshot of their corporation, financial performance along with the key financial ratios, business highlights, their product portfolio and SWOT analysis, thus providing an insight into the existing competitive scenario.

-The report concludes with a section on strategic recommendations which comprises an analysis of the growth strategies for the facilities management companies in India.
+The report concludes with a section on strategic recommendations which comprises an analysis of the growth strategies for the packaged foods market in India.